DaveVoorhis/EnterpriseExemplar/docker/README.md

 Once the docker containers have launched and the `test-runner` container is running, you can go to http://localhost:4444 to access the Selenium console and view browser activity.
-Use 'secret' as the VNC password when prompted if you wish to view an individual browser.
+Use `secret` as the VNC password when prompted if you wish to view an individual browser.

 The test results will be stored in the `target/reports/test-results` subdirectory of the `selenium_tests` project.